-(1) Definitions:

-Service or Construction Permit.
-A permit to allow the parking of a vehicle to engage in construction or to provide a service to a downtown business in excess of posted time limits.
+(b) Service or construction permit.
+A permit to allow the parking of a vehicle used to repair or provide a service to a business downtown when the vehicle will be exceeding the parking time limit.

-Customer Courtesy Permit.
-A permit to identify customer vehicles using loading zones; permits issued to merchants for distribution to customers needing occasionally to park in excess of posted time limits.
+(c) Customer courtesy permit.
+A permit to identify customer vehicles using loading zones for loading or unloading, or a permit issued to merchants for distribution to customers who may have a need to occasionally park in excess of the posted time limit.

-Merchant Vehicle Permit.
-A permit to identify a merchant's vehicles used for the purposes of delivery or service.
+(d) Merchant vehicle permit.
+A permit for a merchant's vehicles used for delivery or service purposes.
+This permit is good only in Council-designated special parking areas.

-Parking Permit.
-A permit issued to park a vehicle in excess of posted time limits in certain designated areas.
+(e) Parking permits.
+A permit issued for parking a vehicle in excess of the posted time limits in certain designated parking areas.